m-schillinger/enscale/enscale/readme_enscale.md

 ## If you want to re-train with your own data

-1. Preprocess data or compute normalisation statistics (see above).
+1. Preprocess data or compute normalisation statistics (see template in `compute_norm_stats.ipynb`).
 2. Adjust dataloading with your paths to the data.

 **More will follow.**